 However, whether or not there are children in the home, one of the highest priorities in the practice of The Family Way is the cultivation of spiritual home culture.
 Participants in Second Circle sharing groups support each other’s efforts to incorporate spiritual practices into the everyday events of their home lives.

 Third Circle: The Faith Family.
-Throughout history, like-minded believers have gathered together in Faith Families to pursue their common spiritual purposes, forming the myriad religions of the world.
-Similarly, believers in The Family Way can establish local Family of God Fellowships to share their spiritual ideals and work toward the realization of common service goals.
+Throughout history, like-minded believers have gathered together in Faith Families to pursue their common spiritual purposes.
+Similarly, believers in The Family Way can establish local fellowships to share their spiritual ideals and work toward the realization of common service goals.

-A list of the functions undertaken by a fully functioning local Fellowship includes gatherings for worship, spiritual education of children and adults, celebration of significant events, orientation and welcoming of new participants, and evangelistic sharing of a way of life in the Family of God.
+The Family of God Fellowship supports association among all believers worldwide who aspire to live The Family Way.
+Local fellowships may be led by ministers, teachers and administrative leaders who coordinate a variety of services, including gatherings for worship, spiritual education, celebration of significant events, orientation for new participants, and evangelistic sharing of a way of life in the Family of God.
 Participation in Third Circle fellowship deepens and broadens our journey into spiritual family.